municipioriogrande/blog/plugins/re-add-underline-justify/readme.txt

 3 options are available for the Editor style:

-* Default - without underline & justify buttons
+* Without underline & justify buttons
-* Re-add underline & justify buttons
+* Default - Re-add underline & justify buttons
 * Re-add justify only

 Please note, the previous option "Re-add underline & justify + rearrange" has been deprecated in 0.2 (sept.
 2018) as it causes conflicts with the new Gutenberg editor.
 This option automatically switches to "Re-add underline & justify buttons" from now on.

-**IMPORTANT:** Try various options before posting a bug report.
-Some plugins such as ACF (free version) are using their own list of buttons and can create conflicts with this plugin.

 [DOCUMENTATION](https://www.b-website.com/re-add-text-underline-and-justify "Plugin documentation")